 My question now was, “Is communication needed to build a great connection with others?” or vice versa.
 I believe both are necessary, but, truly, without positive connection, positive communication is going to be minimal at best.

 Connection is important as can be seen throughout the multitude of resources about communication.
 Dr. Gary Chapman’s book, The 5 Love Languages, is more about how to connect on an emotional level with a spouse through action oriented behavior instead of words.
 Focus on the Family writes about ways to show love to your spouse in their article Love and communication: 11 expert tips for a better marriage.
 Focus on the Family also proposes that couples stop communicating well because they “they spend their limited time together talking about work, the budget, children, chores and so on” instead of spending time making memories or doing things together that are fun.
 They also propose couples should learn to know each other better which happens when one attempts to make better connections with the other.

 Making connections, or meaning making, is important to make communication better.
 It may be so effective, that learning communication skills may not be necessary.
 So, I encourage you to attempt to improve your connection with your spouse, starting today with some easy methods you can try today.

 5 easy ways to improve connection

 Ask your spouse open-ended questions about themselves.
 Look up a list of “fun questions” to ask your spouse.
 Or, use John Gottman’s Love Maps exercise to improve your knowledge of your spouse.
 Also, this list may help too.

 2. Do something fun with your spouse

 When you were dating, what was time like with your spouse?
 Did you sit around and do nothing…probably not!
 You probably were proactive and finding activities that were fun.
 Check out this list of activities that are fun to do with your spouse.
-This list is a compilation of things you can do at home.
 Also try this 101 things to do with your spouse.

 3. Talk about the good times